hotosm/ActivationCurriculum/activation_essentials/activation_walkthrough.md

 During which phase is a decision is made for an appropriate HOT response by the Activation Lead\(s\) after discussion with the Activation Working Group and/or Directors?

-People reading this material for credit on [the HOT Courses website](http://courses.hotosm.org/) should share their answer in the \#courses slack channel on HOT's Slack \( [Request Invite](http://slack.hotosm.org) \) If anyone has any question about the correct answer to a Review question, please ask in the \#courses channel of HOT's Slack.
+People reading this material for credit on [the HOT Courses website](http://courses.hotosm.org/) can get the answer there.
+If anyone has any question about the correct answer to a Review question, please ask in the \#courses channel of HOT's Slack \( [Register](http://slack.hotosm.org) \).

 ## Activation Roster